Welcome to Academic Advising

 - Create your own advising folder to keep you organized with advising-related materials [Example: degree plan, schedule plans, notes from advising meetings] and keep it updated.

-- Review your grades and degree plan in ACES at the end of each term.
+- Review your grades and GPS degree plan in ACES at the end of each term.

-Advisors are available to answer questions that are submitted through your ACES Email.
-Your e-mails to advisors are professional communications, so please include: First name, last name, and student Banner ID number.
+Your assigned academic advisor is available to answer questions that are submitted from your ACES student email.
+Your e-mails to advisors should always be professional communications, so please include: First name, last name, and student Banner ID number, as well as a detailed description of what you are needing.
 Advisor will return your message as soon as possible on a first-come, first-served basis.
-If a question is very important and requires an immediate response, it is recommended you visit with an advisor in person.
-Some questions may prompt your advisor to contact you to schedule an appointment.
+Please keep in mind that your advisor make take up to 48 business hours to respond, so please be patient.
+If a question is very important and requires an immediate response, it is recommended you visit with your assigned advisor in person.
+Some questions may require you to have an in person conversation with your advisor therefore they may contact you to schedule an appointment.

 Please understand that your advisor will not make decisions for you during your advising sessions, however your advisor will provide you with the most accurate information available and will work with you to create a realistic plan that will aid you in accomplishing your educational and career goals.
 The education choices you make are yours and the responsibility for knowing and fulfilling degree requirements rest with you.